What does indigestion feel like

 - Irritable bowel syndrome (IBS).

-- Administration of certain medications, including pain relievers or antibiotics.
+- Administration of certain medications, including pain relievers.

 - Conditions related to gallstones or gallbladder function.